 But we can see why.
-Brosnan’s Bond is the only incarnation of the spy so far to set foot in Cuba, and he did it twice (in both Die Another Day and Goldeneye).
+Before Craig, Brosnan’s Bond was the only incarnation of the spy so far to set foot in Cuba, and he did it twice (in both Die Another Day and Goldeneye).
 So the rum-based, sun-soaked Mojito — while having little footing in Fleming’s fiction — is forgivable.
 It’s what’s in Bond’s other hand that will really rile the purists: a fat Cuban cigar.

 Because devout readers of Fleming’s books will know that, in all of the author’s 12 novels and two short story collections that feature the spy, 007 never once lights up a cigar.
 In fact, Fleming seems to have a personal vendetta against stogies.
 He uses the smell of cigar smoke as a byword for cheapness or sadness throughout his works — and even has the villain of Thunderball, Emilio Largo, deploy a Corona brand cigar as a device of torture.